 - Add the sugar and oil to the bananas.

-- Fold in the walnuts or any other add-in option.
+- Fold in the walnuts or any other optional add-in.

 - Pour the batter into the loaf pan(s) and bake!